nearform/nceubadge/docs-source/content/challenges/broadcast-beacons.md

 ---
 ### Challenge 8

-Broadcast a URL using Eddystone and/or iBeacon and pick it up on your phone (Android for Eddystone, iPhone for iBeacon).
+Broadcast a URL over Bluetooth LE using Eddystone and/or iBeacon and pick it up on your phone (Android for Eddystone, iPhone for iBeacon).

+You'll get lots of guidance on the Puck.js site [here for Eddystone](https://www.espruino.com/Puck.js+Eddystone) and [here for iBeacon](https://www.espruino.com/Puck.js+iBeacon).